 Intensive training in ensemble and instrumental (classical) orchestral repertoire.
 Performing venues may include campus events and performances around the state, U.S. mainland and abroad.
+Repeatable for credit (up to 8 credits).

-Repeatable for credit.
-An audition is required.
+Prerequisite: An audition is required.

-MUS 4000 Topics in Music
+MUS 4000 (3) Topics in Music

 Course is designed as an exploration of music topics in music history, music literature, music theory, applied music, music education, and ethnomusicology.
 The topic will change each time the course is offered.
+Repeatable for credit (up to 9 credits.)